algorithmiaio/dev-center/_pages/algorithm-development/model-guides/caffe.md

 ## Prerequisites
-Maybe you've got a great idea or have tirelessly worked on a project in your spare time and you want it to be useful to others.
 Before you get started hosting your model on Algorithmia there are a few things you'll want to do first:

-#### Train your model.
+### Train and save your model.
-You have a model that labels images.
-You've discovered the features you want to include, you've trained your model and validated it.
-You're happy with your results and have saved your model files so you can upload it to Algorithmia.
+After training your Caffe model, you'll want to save the model and weights so you can upload it to Algorithmia.

-## Create a Data Collection
+### Create a Data Collection
 Here you'll want to create a data collection to host your Caffe model.

 - To use the Data API, log into your Algorithmia account and create a data collection via the <a href="https://algorithmia.com/data/hosted">Data Collections</a> page.